LouisRossouw/meter-read-api/README.md

 ### An API that captures an image from an ESP32-CAM electricity meter (No smart meter here fam) and uses Gemini to read and return the current meter value.

+I couldnt get an OCR to extract the image contents, but a local llm or gemini-2.5-flash modal works great.

 to run:

 add a .env file and insert: